25prabhu10/notes/docs/Concepts/AWS/AWS_Lambda.md

 # AWS Lambda

-AWS Lambda is a Serverless service.
+AWS Lambda is a Serverless service

 ## What's serverless